CodeByHarri/EY_Data_Science_Comp_2019/README.md

+#  EY Data Science Challenge 2019
+---

 GOTTA ADD IN AREAS OF IMPROVEMENT, get rid of code and add pictures show screenshots of the data and etc

 ---
-title: "Optimizing Data for XGBOOST"
 Author: Harri Somakanthan
-output: html_notebook
----

 This is both a personal guide & my approach to the EY Data Science Challenge 2019:

 * Pre-processing data